MicrosoftDocs/azure-ai-docs/articles/ai-services/openai/how-to/realtime-audio.md

 For more information about the API and architecture, see the remaining sections in this guide.

+## Architecture

+The Realtime API (via `/realtime`) is built on [the WebSockets API](https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API) to facilitate fully asynchronous streaming communication between the end user and model.
+Device details like capturing and rendering audio data are outside the scope of the Realtime API.
+It should be used in the context of a trusted, intermediate service that manages both connections to end users and model endpoint connections.
+Don't use it directly from untrusted end user devices.

-## Connection and authentication with the Realtime API
+### Connection and authentication with the Realtime API

-The `/realtime` API requires an existing Azure OpenAI resource endpoint in a supported region.
+The Realtime API requires an existing Azure OpenAI resource endpoint in a supported region.
+The API is accessed via a secure WebSocket connection to the `/realtime` endpoint of your Azure OpenAI resource.

 A full request URI can be constructed by concatenating:

-1. The secure WebSocket (`wss://`) protocol
+- The secure WebSocket (`wss://`) protocol
-2. Your Azure OpenAI resource endpoint hostname, e.g. `my-aoai-resource.openai.azure.com`
+- Your Azure OpenAI resource endpoint hostname, e.g. `my-aoai-resource.openai.azure.com`
-3. The `openai/realtime` API path
+- The `openai/realtime` API path
-4. An `api-version` query string parameter for a supported API version -- initially, `2024-10-01-preview`
+- An `api-version` query string parameter for a supported API version -- initially, `2024-10-01-preview`
-5. A `deployment` query string parameter with the name of your `gpt-4o-realtime-preview` model deployment
+- A `deployment` query string parameter with the name of your `gpt-4o-realtime-preview` model deployment

 Combining into a full example, the following could be a well-constructed `/realtime` request URI: